DMDM Hydantoin & Shampoo

 DMDM hydantoin is a substance that works as a preservative in cosmetics and personal care products like shampoos, conditioners, moisturizers, facial cleansers, and makeup.

 DMDM hydantoin extends the shelf life of the product.
 It prevents the product from spoiling and contamination with fungi, yeast and bacteria that can make people sick or give them rashes.
-Because who has a refrigerator in their bathroom to store beauty products?

-Currently there is a class action lawsuit pending against shampoo companies that use DMDM hydantoin as an ingredient in their product.
+Currently, there is a class action lawsuit pending against shampoo companies that use DMDM hydantoin as an ingredient in their product.
 The suit claims the chemical may cause hair loss and scalp irritation in some people.
 There currently is a lack of research supporting this claim.

 Formaldehyde in Shampoo

 Part of the chemical breakdown process for DMDM hydantoin involves a small, consistent release of formaldehyde, a strong-smelling gas.
 Industry research has confirmed and reaffirmed the acceptable level of formaldehyde, as long as it does not exceed a certain amount in the product.
 For context, the amount of formaldehyde released is equivalent to naturally occurring levels found in a medium-sized pear.
-Formaldehyde is commonly used in the production of many building materials and products for your household – including hair products.
-Permanent-press fabrics contain formaldehyde; as do glues, adhesives, and particle board.
-You can also find formaldehyde in fingernail polish, shower gel and even lotions.

 Health Issues Related to Formaldehyde